8 Rude Gestures to Avoid While Visiting Germany

-Gestures, hand signals, and body language can be a minefield for the uninitiated and a potential cause for misunderstandings and offence when visiting a different culture.
-Many societies attach meanings to a range of actions, and you do not want to fall foul of good manners and make a slip when in Germany.
-Whether you are visiting on business or for pleasure, take note of these gestures to avoid:
+Gestures, hand signals, and body language can be a minefield for the uninitiated, often leading to misunderstandings and offense when visiting a different culture.
+Many societies attach specific meanings to various actions, and you do not want to inadvertently violate good manners or make a slip when in Germany.
+Whether you are visiting for business or pleasure, it’s essential to be aware of offensive gestures in Germany.
+For instance, the German middle finger is particularly notorious for its offensive connotation.

 2. Thumb Between Index and Middle Fingers